JaccoR/hass-entso-e/README.md

 This integration is in a very early state.
 For now, only dutch energy prices can be fetched.

 #### API Access
-You need an ENTSO-e API key for this integration.
-To request the key to the ENTSO-e Restful API, register on the [Transparency Platform](https://transparency.entsoe.eu/) and send an email to transparency@entsoe.eu with “Restful API access” in the subject line.
+You need an ENTSO-e Restful API key for this integration.
+To request this API key, register on the [Transparency Platform](https://transparency.entsoe.eu/) and send an email to transparency@entsoe.eu with “Restful API access” in the subject line.
 The ENTSO-E Helpdesk will make their best efforts to respond to your request within 3 working days.

 ### Sensors
 The integration adds the following sensors: